aielcbmDev/VolkswagenTechTask/README.md

 development in a large codebase.
 This approach allows different teams to work independently on their respective modules, leading to significant benefits:

-- Faster Build Times: Gradle can cache unchanged modules, speeding up the overall build process.
+- **Faster Build Times**: Gradle can cache unchanged modules, speeding up the overall build process.

-- Reduced Merge Conflicts: Teams working in isolated modules are less likely to create conflicting code changes.
+- **Reduced Merge Conflicts**: Teams working in isolated modules are less likely to create conflicting code changes.

-- Improved Modularity: Each feature is self-contained, making the codebase easier to understand and maintain.
+- **Improved Modularity**: Each feature is self-contained, making the codebase easier to understand and maintain.

-- Simplified Testing: Isolating features allows for more focused and straightforward unit and integration testing.
+- **Simplified Testing**: Isolating features allows for more focused and straightforward unit and integration testing.

-- Decoupled Dependencies: Changes to dependencies or API configurations within one module do not affect others, ensuring stability across the application.
+- **Decoupled Dependencies**: Changes to dependencies or API configurations within one module do not affect others, ensuring stability across the application.

 ### database (Android/iOS)